scalameta/mdoc/docs/tut.md

  ```
 ````

-Another possible workaround is to use the `:reset` modifier.
+Another workaround is to use the `:reset` modifier.

 ````diff
 -```scala mdoc